-Saint Angela di Foligno and Blessed Elisabeth of the Trinity
+Saint Angela di Foligno and St. Elisabeth of the Trinity

-One of the influences on the thought and spirituality of Blessed Elisabeth of the Trinity is a Third Order Franciscan widow from the beginning of the 14th Century, Angela di Foligno.
-Pope Francis has just included this Master of Theology in the Calendar of the Saints and her feast will be January 4.
+One of the influences on the thought and spirituality of Saint Elisabeth of the Trinity was a Third Order Franciscan widow from the beginning of the 14th Century, Angela di Foligno.
+Pope Francis has just included this master of theology in the Calendar of the Saints and her feast will be January 4.
 Saint Angela’s Instructions #34 contains a description of some of her last experiences and words.
-Drawing from a translation of this work, Blessed Elisabeth quotes these tender words the dying Angela heard from the lips of Jesus, “It is “I” who come, and I bring you unknown joy… I will enter into the depths of your being.”
+Drawing from a translation of this work, Saint Elisabeth quotes these tender words the dying Angela heard from the lips of Jesus, “It is “I” who come, and I bring you unknown joy… I will enter into the depths of your being.”

 It seems that the Word incarnate spoke to her in this way just before He entered into her in a remarkably beautiful way.
 She describes that He touched her and embraced her whole being.
 Even as the disintegration of death was consuming her life, she was enveloped by the love of the Word spoken by the Father into humanity for her, personally, intimately, and truly.